iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Strong Wolfe Condition.md

 ---
 ### **Intro**

-> Given a descned direciton, we search for the best step size into the directon that assures a balance between sufficient objective decrease and suffcient stepsize.
+> Given a descend direction, we search for the best step size into the direction that assures a balance between sufficient objective decrease and sufficient stepsizes.
 >

 In the relevant file above, we had steepest descend and the armijo line search.